Solomon333/Simon-Game/README.md

 # Simon-Game app -

-The game is basically a memory game.
+- A memory game.
-Simon lights one of the coloured buttons and sounds a tone, then two, then three, etc.
+- The computer lights one of the coloured buttons randomly and sounds a tone, then two, then three, etc.
-Players attempt to match Simon by pressing the buttons in the proper sequence.
+- User attempt to match computr by pressing the buttons in the proper sequence.

-built with html ,css, javascript- jquery.
+-html ,css, javascript- jquery.